Kumaran58/Todo/README.md

 # Todo
-A Todo Task Manager Application developed Using SpringBoot , MySql and ReactJs
+A Todo Task Manager Application developed Using SpringBoot , MySql , ReactJs and Typescript